argentsea/docfx/tutorials/querying.md

 var name = parameters["@Name"].GetString();
 ```

+#### (string) connectionDescription

-The connectionDescription argument allows your logger to include the connection that raised the error or event.
-This is something you need to include yourself in any logging or errors in your procedures.
+The connectionDescription argument allows the logger to include the connection that raised the error or event.
+You should include this (and also the stored/function procedure name) in any logging or errors in your procedures.
 Because your delegate could run on multiple connections, this can be essential debugging information.

+#### (ILogger) logger

 Finally, the logger argument allows you to write debugging, warning, and error information to the application logs.
+This is the same logger instance as is passed in through the various query methods.